 - Listening to an adult’s explanation of the situation without correcting them or being argumentative

-- Asking open-ended questions in which adults are allowed to offer their perspectives
+- Asking open-ended questions that allow adults to offer their perspectives

-Straightforward communication, setting visitation expectations, and describing their role in the family dynamic help clarify the process’s ambiguities.
+The social work process can be improved by using straightforward communication, setting clear visitation expectations, and describing parents’ role in the family dynamic.
 Social workers must also provide parents with a sense of control by inviting them to participate in planning and scheduling.

-Building trust is also at the heart of a social worker’s approach to children, especially those who have faced violence, abuse, or neglect in the home.
-Children experiencing adversity such as abusive or incarcerated parents or families struggling with substance abuse may have feelings of anger, shame, and trauma.
+Building trust is also at the heart of a social worker’s approach with children, especially those who have faced violence, abuse, or neglect in the home.
+Children experiencing adversity, such as abusive or incarcerated parents or families struggling with substance abuse, may have feelings of anger, shame, and trauma.
 Social workers must validate children’s emotions and encourage them to share their feelings in an open, honest environment, offering: